Appreciating Early Childcare Educators

 SEL strategies are designed to help children interact with their peers, communicate with adults like teachers or parents, and adjust to different kinds of social situations.
 Educators teach children self-regulation strategies that can influence their behaviour for years to come.
 The two distinct approaches to SEL are:

 - Programs to Improve Behaviour and Engagement – These programs are designed to improve a child’s awareness and ability to understand social cues.
-They help kids engage in conversations, regulate their behaviour, and handle stressful situations.
+They help children engage in conversations, regulate their behaviour, and handle stressful situations.

 - Programs for Children with Special Needs – Some children have behavioural, emotional, or learning difficulties and require special attention from their educators.
-Programs for children with special needs are designed for this purpose and employ strategies that help these kids get the balance they need.
+Programs for children with special needs are designed for this purpose and employ strategies that help these children get the balance they need.

 SEL is highly effective in helping children become balanced and comfortable in different kinds of situations.
 They are more confident, eager to learn, and more self-aware, which can benefit them throughout their school career.